josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 No Connecticut water-system attack was reported in the source.

 The state also disclosed that it did not maintain a central inventory showing which local systems used the affected controller classes.
-That is important because an authority cannot reliably patch, isolate, replace, or fund equipment it cannot see at component level.

 ```text
 CONNECTICUT INCIDENT: